The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Background

-In the following, we will choose $\vec u(t)=\vec v u(t)$, where $\vec v$ is a vector which defines how the input signal $u(t)$ enters into each neuron (or in general memory element).
-In order for a dynamical system to be considered \emph{feasible} as a reservoir, its state must approach a function of the input trajectory.
+showing that the state is a linear function of the past history of $\vec{u}$.
+We will consider reservoirs driven by a scalar input signal $u(t)$ as $\vec u(t)=\vec v u(t)$, where $\vec v$ is a vector of weights that defines how the input signal $u(t)$ enters into each element of the reservoir.

+In order for a dynamical system to be considered \emph{feasible} as a reservoir, its state must approach a nontrivial function of the input trajectory in the long time limit.
 At a high level, we can state this requirement in terms of two conditions:

-\begin{itemize} \item \emph{Fading Memory}: If the system were to be started from two different initial conditions ${\vec x}_0, \ne {\vec{x}'}_0$ and driven with the same input trajectory $u$, the system's trajectories should eventually converge to the same state, ${\vec x}(t), {\vec x}'(t) \to {\vec x}[u](t)$ as $t\to \infty$.
+\begin{itemize} \item \emph{Fading Memory}: If the system were to be started from two different initial conditions ${\vec x}_0, \ne {\pvec{x}'}_0$ and driven with the same input trajectory $u$, the system's trajectories should eventually converge to the same state, ${\vec x}(t), {\vec x}'(t) \to {\vec x}[u](t)$ as $t\to \infty$.
 The statement above implies that the system has a finite temporal memory.

-\item \emph{State Separation}: Different input sequences should drive the system into different trajectories, i.e., if the same initial condition were to be driven with two different input trajectories $u \ne u'$, the state of the system is reflected in the difference at long times.
-Mathematically, here we use the local-time notion, e.g. that $\Vert {\vec x}[u](t) - {\vec x}[u'](t)\Vert > 0\ \forall t > 0$. \end{itemize}
+\item \emph{State Separation}: Different input sequences should drive the system into different trajectories, i.e., if the same initial condition were to be driven with two different input trajectories $u \ne u'$, the resulting reservoir trajectories must be sufficiently different. \end{itemize}

-The first condition is analogous to requiring that the state of the reservoir becomes a function of the input trajectory, while the second requires that the this function carries information about the input trajectory.
-More precisely this allows us to regard the reservoir as implementing a \emph{filter} of the input trajectory (e.g. it modifies the projection on a certain Hilbert space).
-In this sense, reservoir computers can be thought of as approximating filters, in much the same that neural networks may be considered as approximating functions \cite{maass2002real,maass2007computational}.
+The first condition requires that the state of the reservoir becomes a function of the input trajectory, while the second requires that the this function carries information about the input trajectory.